decodingml/enterprise-mcp-course/apps/pr-reviewer-mcp-servers/README.md

 | Slack API | Messaging, channel info | `SLACK_BOT_TOKEN` |
 | Asana API | Task management | `ASANA_ACCESS_TOKEN` |

+Instructions and links for obtaining these API tokens are provided in the sections below, see the **Getting Started** steps for detailed tutorials and resources.

 # 🎯 Getting Started

 1. **Clone the repo**